mattst/MultipleSelectionScroller/README.md

 ### Requirements / Tested

 - Sublime Text v.2 or v.3
-- ST v.2 (Build 2221) - tested and working.
+- Tested using: ST v.2 Build 2221 (Linux 64 bit).
-- ST v.3 (Build 3065) - tested and working.
+- Tested using: ST v.3 Build 3065 (Linux 64 bit).
-- The plugin should work with all v.2 and v.3 releases.

 ### Installation

-Using [PackageControl](https://sublime.wbond.net) the Sublime Text Package Manager.
-Open the `Command Palette` in Sublime Text and select `Package Control: Install Package`.
-When the package list has loaded just select `Multiple Selection Scroller`.  *[Note: This plugin has been submitted to PackageControl but it may take a few days before it is available.]*
+Using [PackageControl](https://sublime.wbond.net) the *Sublime Text Package Manager*.

+- Open the `Command Palette` in Sublime Text and select `Package Control: Install Package`.
+- When the package list has loaded, select `Multiple Selection Scroller`.
+- *Note: This plugin has been submitted to PackageControl but it may take a few days before it is available.*

 Or install manually: